flzhong/YongLiuLab.github.io/_publications/2020-05-04-paper-title-number-1.md

 ---
-title: "Harnessing reliability for neuroscience research"
+title: "Grab-AD: Generalizability and reproducibility of altered brain activity and diagnostic classification in Alzheimer's Disease"
 collection: publications
 permalink: /publication/2020-05-04-paper-title-number-1
 excerpt: 'This comment focuses on reliability in neuroimaging and provides examples of how the reliability can be increased.'
 date: 2019-06-28
 venue: 'Nature Human Behaviour'
 paperurl: 'https://rdcu.be/bH2iL'
 citation: 'Xi-Nian, Zuo; Ting, Xu; Michael P., Milham.
-(2019). &quot;Harnessing reliability for neuroscience research.&quot; <i>Nature Human Behaviour</i>, 3:768–771.'
+(2019). &quot;Grab-AD: Generalizability and reproducibility of altered brain activity and diagnostic classification in Alzheimer's Disease.&quot; <i>Nature Human Behaviour</i>, 3:768–771.'
 ---
 Neuroscientists are amassing the large-scale datasets needed to study individual differences and identify biomarkers.
 However, measurement reliability within individual samples is often suboptimal, thereby requiring unnecessarily large samples.
 We focus our comment on reliability in neuroimaging and provide examples of how the reliability can be increased.